Eidolon: A Post-Quantum Signature Scheme Based on k-Colorability in the Age of Graph Neural Networks

-In this paper, we present \Eidolon{}, a practical post-quantum digital signature scheme derived from the $k$-colorability problem by generalizing the zero-knowledge identification protocol of Goldreich, Micali, and Wigderson (GMW)~\cite{GMW}, originally demonstrated for 3-colorability, to arbitrary $k \geq 3$, and then applying the Fiat–Shamir transform.
-Our design features a planted coloring mechanism, inspired by the ``quiet solution'' framework of Krzakala and Zdeborová~\cite{KZ}, which embeds a secret $k$-coloring into a $k$-partite random graph with calibrated edge density, ensuring witness existence while aiming to maintain statistical indistinguishability from an Erd\H{o}s–R\'enyi random graph.
-To overcome the prohibitive signature size that arises when directly applying the Fiat–Shamir transform to the underlying zero-knowledge protocol, we integrate Merkle-tree vector commitments, compressing the per-round vertex commitments into a single root and thereby reducing overall signature size from $O(t n)$ to $O(t \log n)$, where $t$ denotes the number of Fiat–Shamir rounds (i.e., repetitions needed to achieve the target soundness error) and $n = |V|$.
+In this paper, we present \Eidolon{}, a post-quantum digital signature scheme derived from the \(k\)-colorability problem by generalizing the zero-knowledge identification protocol of Goldreich, Micali, and Wigderson (GMW)~\cite{GMW}, originally demonstrated for 3-colorability, to arbitrary \(k \geq 3\), and then applying the Fiat--Shamir transform.
+Our design features a planted coloring mechanism, inspired by the ``quiet solution'' framework of Krzakala and Zdeborová~\cite{KZ}, which embeds a secret \(k\)-coloring into a \(k\)-partite random graph with calibrated edge density, ensuring witness existence while aiming to maintain statistical indistinguishability from an Erd\H{o}s--R\'enyi random graph.
+To reduce the signature size obtained from a direct Fiat--Shamir transformation of the underlying zero-knowledge protocol, we use Merkle-tree vector commitments, compressing the per-round vertex commitments into a single root and thereby reducing the overall signature size from \(O(tn)\) to \(O(t\log n)\), where \(t\) denotes the number of Fiat--Shamir rounds and \(n = |V|\).

-Critically, we subject our scheme to comprehensive empirical cryptanalysis using two independent attack strategies: the classical DSatur heuristic and a custom-designed graph neural network (GNN).
+We evaluate the scheme empirically using two attack strategies: the classical DSatur heuristic and a custom-designed graph neural network (GNN).
 Our GNN is inspired by the framework of Schuetz, Brubaker, and Katzgraber~\cite{SBK}.
-Both attackers are tested on the exact same class of $k$-partite random graphs generated by our Algorithm~\ref{alg:generate_kcolorable}.
-Our experiments show that, for graphs with $n \geq 60$ vertices and our chosen density parameters, neither DSatur nor our GNN recovers the planted coloring, providing strong empirical evidence, within these tested regimes, that the hardness of our $k$-colorability instances withstands both classical and modern machine learning–based cryptanalysis.
+Both attackers are tested on the same class of \(k\)-partite random graphs.
+Our experiments show that, for graphs with \(n \geq 60\) vertices and our chosen density parameters, neither DSatur nor our GNN is able to recover a coloring matching the planted solution, providing empirical evidence, within the tested regime, that the hardness of our \(k\)-colorability instances withstands the considered classical and learning-based cryptanalytic approaches.